-A Condolence Letter is an informal letter aimed to express your sympathy towards an acquaintance who has lost their loved one as a way of comforting them for their loss.
+A condolence letter is an informal letter aimed at expressing your sympathy towards an acquaintance who has lost their loved one as a way of comforting them for their loss.

-In case you know the acquaintance’s loved one, then writing this letter would be simple.
-This is because you will be able to write the letter from the experience you shared with them.
-However, if you do not know their loved one, it is still appropriate to find a way and add a personal touch in the letter to show sympathy.
+If you know the acquaintance’s loved one, then writing this letter would be simple.
+This is because you will be able to write the letter based on the experience you shared with them.
+However, if you do not know their loved one, it is still appropriate to find a way and add a personal touch to the letter to show sympathy.

 A condolence letter entails having a written message for your acquaintance, and this is what a written message does: